-Director and producer Garry Marshall was born in New York City on November 13, 1934.
+Director, writer and producer Garry Marshall was born in New York City on November 13, 1934.
 He studied journalism at Northwestern University and worked as a reporter after graduation.
 In 1961, Marshall moved to Los Angeles, where he wrote and produced television shows.
-In the 1970s, he produced the sitcoms The Odd Couple; Laverne and Shirley; and Mork and Mindy.
+In the 1970s, he produced the hit sitcoms The Odd Couple, Happy Days, Laverne and Shirley, and Mork and Mindy.
 Marshall also directed 18 films including The Flamingo Kid (1984), Beaches (1988), Pretty Woman (1990) and The Princess Diaries (2001).
 He died on July 19, 2016 at the age of 81.

-Marshall returned to comedy—and to his teaming of Julia Roberts and Richard Gere—in 1999 with Runaway Bride.
+Marshall returned to comedy with Pretty Woman stars Julia Roberts and Richard Gere in 1999 with Runaway Bride.
 He had a comedy hit with The Princess Diaries in 2001, starring Julie Andrews and Anne Hathaway in her breakout role.
 He directed John Corbett, Joan Cusack and Kate Hudson in the box office flop Raising Helen (2004), the story of a single woman forced to take care of her sister's three children after a car accident.
 Subsequent films included The Princess Diaries 2: Royal Engagement (2004), Georgia Rule (2007), Valentine's Day (2010) and New Year’s Eve (2011).

 In 2015, Marshall was a consultant on the television reboot of The Odd Couple, starring Matthew Perry.